-The Fund may use derivative financial instruments to hedge or manage price risks, such as currency and interest rate risks.
+The Sub-fund may use derivative financial instruments to hedge or manage price risks, such as currency and interest rate risks.
 These instruments also offer opportunities for efficient portfolio management, for example, in anticipation of inflows and outflows.
 These derivatives can be used for risk hedging, efficient portfolio management, and enhancing returns.
-This may also involve leverage, which increases the Fund's sensitivity to market movements.
+This may also involve leverage, which increases the Sub-fund's sensitivity to market movements.
 Additionally, derivatives will be used in a manner that ensures the overall portfolio remains within the investment restrictions.

-2.15 Leverage and Value at Risk
+2.16 Leverage and Value-at-Risk

-Leverage refers to the method by which the manager increases the position of a Fund using borrowed money, securities lending, or leverage through derivative positions.
+Leverage refers to the method by which the manager increases the position of a Sub-fund using borrowed money, securities lending, or leverage through derivative positions.